Hiv treatmentAbacavir coupons

 Abacavir

-Abacavir Coupons & Discount Card - Compare Prices Near You
+Abacavir Coupons & Savings Card – Discount Prices from $25.77

 Abacavir, known by the brand name Ziagen, is a medication used in combination with other antiretroviral drugs to manage HIV infection.
 It is crucial to have a genetic test before starting Abacavir, as it may cause a severe allergic reaction in some individuals.
 As a nucleoside reverse transcriptase inhibitor (NRTI), Abacavir works by mimicking a DNA building block.
 This action interrupts the DNA synthesis process, preventing the HIV virus from replicating.
 Although not a cure for HIV, Abacavir helps reduce the viral load in your body, bolsters your immune system, decreases the risk of HIV-related complications like infections and cancer, and enhances your overall quality of life.
 To prevent the transmission of HIV, continue taking all prescribed medications correctly and use effective barrier methods, such as condoms or dental dams, during sexual activity.
 Additionally, avoid sharing personal items that may have been in contact with blood or other body fluids.
 For further guidance, consult with your healthcare provider.